 The tack and gybe delay allows you to delay steering a tack and gybe after you initiate the maneuver.

-- 1 From the autopilot screen, select Menu > Autopilot Setup > Sailing Setup > Tack Delay. - 2 Select the length of the delay.
+- 1 From the autopilot screen, select MENU > Autopilot Setup > Sailing Setup > Tack Delay.

+- 2 Select the length of the delay.

+- 3 If necessary, select Done.